KireinaHoro/research-plan/main.typ

 === Base System <work-pkgs-base-system>

-#work-package([Basic @oncrpc @nic], [9 months]) <basic-nic>
+#work-package([@oncrpc offloading], [6 months]) <basic-nic>

-Offload @oncrpc marshaling and unmarshaling in hardware; the CPU core should be able to run the @rpc handler by loading a cache line, and to return the results by writing to a cache line.
-This includes porting a simple demo application that builds on @oncrpc to be accelerated by the smart @nic.
+Build upon the ECI @nic done in @progress-to-date and offload @oncrpc marshaling and unmarshaling in hardware; the CPU core should be able to run the
+@rpc handler by loading a cache line, and to return the results by writing to a cache line.
+This includes porting a simple demo application that builds on
+@oncrpc to be accelerated by the smart @nic.
 We let the Linux kernel schedule the user-space applications naively.

 During development, we specify expected behaviour and verify correctness of hardware we build with @abv paradigms.
 These specifications will facilitate